stain/s11.no/content/2021/house-rules/citation-style.md

 ### Article without preprint

 The first preference if the authors are unable to provide an Open Access preprint is **do not cite** the article!
+The radical rationale for this is: if the author didn't want anyone to read it, why should you cite it?

 However in some cases the article is fundamental and still needs to be cited.
 As a last resort, list it with a strong disclaimer about lack of Open Access: